 Have you followed along with the DIY Network’s Blog Cabin project as they remodeled this old cottage on the water in Atlantic, North Carolina?
-They’re giving it away to one lucky viewer, and the winner will be announced on October 11.
-While we wait to see if one of us will get it, let’s take a look at how the makeover turned out…

 The old cedar shake cottage was built in the late 1800s on the Crystal Coast and had issues like water damage to contend with.

 Blog Cabin is described by DIY as “a multimedia experience based on a very simple idea: You Design It, We Build It, You Could Win It!
 Blog Cabin will then be featured on six special episodes of the hottest DIY Network shows: Mega Dens, Bath Crashers, Yard Crashers, House Crashers, Kitchen Crashers and Desperate Landscapes.”